symonk/pydocs/docs/source/_data_structures/sets/sets.rst

         timeit.timeit("one | two", setup="one={1,2,3}; two={3,4,5}", number=20_000_000)
         # 3.168324699999971 (3.1 seconds)

-While neglible it is important to understand that operator approaches are often faster.
+While negligible it is important to understand that operator approaches are often faster.
 There are however a few subtle differences / caveats to be aware of.

     * when using the method based approach, e.g `union()` any `iterable` can be provided and python will handle it